mlangstrof/mlangstrof.github.io/content/en/technology/azure-policy-2/index.md

 In short, this function allows the policy to evaluate the current context of the request sent to the Azure Resource API, making it particularly useful for *deny* or *modify* policies.

-The main use case I have found for this policy so far is to solve a tricky issue: what if a newer API version of a resource provider introduces an additional property that you want to restrict using a *modify* policy, but
+The main use case I have found for this function so far is to solve a tricky issue: what if a newer API version of a resource provider introduces an additional property that you want to restrict using a *modify* policy, but:
 - this API version is only available as a preview or not yet available in all regions
 - this API version is not yet used by the Azure portal GUI (i.e. changes you make in the portal are not using this new version yet)
 - your end users may still use old IaC templates or targeting older provider versions